 The Austin Transportation Department regulates ground transportation services within Austin to enhance safety and provide access to service for all users.

 The goal of the City of Austin Parking Enterprise Division is to make access to curb space convenient and user-friendly through the regulation of public parking spaces.

 The Signs & Markings division is responsible for installation and maintenance of signs and street markings for the public in order to provide for the purpose of guiding, warning, or regulatory traffic by providing safe and efficient movement of goods and services.

-The Transportation Systems Development team is responsible for long-term transportation planning for the City of Austin, coordinating long-term planning efforts with other jurisdictions and agencies, and managing transportation demand management programs.
+The Transportation Systems Development team is responsible for long-term transportation planning for the City of Austin, as well as coordinating long-term planning efforts with other jurisdictions and agencies.